-The Queensland Literary Awards celebrate and promote outstanding Australian writers.
+The Queensland Literary Awards celebrate and promote outstanding Australian books and authors.
 State Library of Queensland proudly manages the Queensland Literary Awards in collaboration with sponsors, industry partners and the writing community.

-Read all the latest news, updates and information for the media about the Queensland Literary Awards here.
+Read all the latest news, updates and information for the media about the Queensland Literary Awards.

-The QLA was created through positive community action and developed a highly visible national profile, receiving extensive media coverage and positive community acceptance in Queensland and throughout Australia.
-In both 2012 and 2013 the program was run by a volunteer workforce, and this grassroots approach resulted in significant engagement with the community and the industry.
+Through positive community action, the QLAs developed a highly visible national profile, receiving extensive media coverage and positive community acceptance in Queensland and throughout Australia.

-Following consultation with the QLA Governing Committee in 2014 the management of the QLA transitioned to the State Library of Queensland (SLQ).
+Following consultation with the QLA committee in 2014, the management of the QLA transitioned to the State Library of Queensland.

-In 2015 Premier and Arts Minister Annastacia Palaszczuk announced the Queensland Government would once again provide ongoing support for the Awards.
+In 2015, Premier and Arts Minister Annastacia Palaszczuk announced the Queensland Government would once again provide support for the awards through Arts Queensland.

 The State Library established the QLA Reference Group to provide expert advice on the governance of the awards.
 Representatives include organisations and stakeholders, including former QLA Inc. committee members.

 The State Library continues to proudly manage the Queensland Literary Awards in collaboration with industry partners and the writing community and gratefully acknowledges prize sponsors The University of Queensland, Griffith University, the University of Southern Queensland, QUT, Copyright Agency Cultural Fund, The Courier-Mail and Jenny Summerson, along with supporters the Queensland Government through Arts Queensland, Queensland Writers Centre, and UQP.